scerruti/AoC2025/writeups/Day11.md

 ## Additional Learning Objectives
 - **AP CSA Alignment**: Introduces combinatorial algorithms and memoization for optimization, building on recursion.
 Students learn to handle permutations and large numbers with `long`.
 - **CSTA Standards for Teachers**: Supports 3A-AP-16 (evaluating algorithms for efficiency) and 3A-AP-22 (using abstractions to manage complexity).
 Teachers can discuss trade-offs between time and space in memoization.

-## AI Assistance
-This writeup was assisted by GitHub Copilot.